thedoggybrad/getdatetime/README.md

 <br>
 <br>
 <br>
 Note: It does not depend on a time server, the time and date of your current device is the one being used.
+So, it is possible to use it offline.